 Once you’ve been getting credit cards for different sign-up bonuses and benefits for long enough, eventually one of the cards you have will be discontinued.
-One day the bank will stop accepting new applications for the card, and you’re in credit card limbo.
-Most of the time, banks will allow you to keep the cards open and continue to offer the same benefits as before.
+Once the bank stops accepting new applications, you’re in credit card limbo.
+Most of the time, banks will allow you to keep the cards open with the same benefits as before.
 This can be for months, years, or even decades after the card is initially ended.

 Back to discontinued, yet still active, cards.
 Should you keep them?
 What are the advantages and disadvantages of doing so?

 I have a collection of cards in my drawer no longer available for new signups.
 They’re not ones I use all the time, or hardly at all, but I have reasons why I haven’t canceled them yet.

 IHG Rewards Club Select

 Oh, the IHG Rewards Club Select.
 I’m going to keep this card as long as Chase will let me.
 I’ve already given a full review of the card, but as a reminder, for the card’s $49 annual fee you get several benefits including automatic Platinum status, 10% rebate on award stays and a free night certificate (now good at hotels costing up to and including 40,000 points per night).

 I could upgrade to the IHG Rewards Club Preferred, but that card has an $89 annual fee (increasing to $99 in 2023) and provides a fourth night free on award stays and the same free night certificate.
 Instead, both of us applied for that card and now have both since the benefits stack (Book a four-night award stay, get the 4th night free and a 10% rebate).